Stanley T. Allen, FAIA

 From 1999 - 2003 he worked in collaboration with James Corner/Field Operations.
 The work of this interdisciplinary collaboration was recognized with first prizes in invited competitions for the re-use of Fresh Kills in Staten Island (2001), and the Arroyo Parkway in Pasadena, California (2002).
 In 2000 they won the competition for a garden at the French Consulate in New York (now complete), and were finalists in the competition for the 320-acre Downsview Park in Toronto.
 In 2007, SAA/Stan Allen Architect won the international competition for the redesign of the Taichung Municipal Airport in Taiwan, which is now being implemented.
 Recently completed buildings include the Sagaponac House, Bada Publishing at Paju Book City and the CCV Chapel in the Philippines.
 The firm has recently been recognized with P/A Awards for the Taichung Airport and the Yan Ping Waterfront in Taipei, AIA Awards for the CCV Chapel and Salim Publishing, and an Architecture Award from the American Academy of Arts and Letters.
 The recently completed Taichung InfoBox won both AIA and P/A Awards as well as top awards in Taiwan.
 He lectures and publishes extensively, both in the US and abroad, and participates in numerous international design conferences and symposia.
 In addition to design awards and competition prizes, he has been awarded Fellowships in Architecture from the New York Foundation for the Arts, The New York State Council on the Arts, a Design Arts Grant from the National Endowment for the Arts, a Graham Foundation Grant, a President’s Citation and the 2009 John Hejduk Award from The Cooper Union.
 In 2011 Stan Allen was elevated to the College of Fellows of the American Institute of Architects, and in 2012 he was elected to the National Academy of Design.

-In addition to his practice and teaching, he directs Princeton’s Center for Urbanism, Architecture and Infrastructure.
+In addition to his practice and teaching, he directed Princeton’s Center for Urbanism, Architecture and Infrastructure from 2013-2018.
 As one of two Principle Investigators, he received a major grant from the Andrew W. Mellon Foundation to support the Princeton-Mellon Initiative in Architecture, Urbanism, and the Humanities, a three-year interdisciplinary program that combines the efforts of a diverse group of faculty, programs and schools to develop a more dynamic and nuanced understanding of the contemporary city.

 ARC 531: Proseminar for Post-Professional M.Arch (Fall 2017)